diffusionkinetics/open/dampf/README.md

 ## Configuration file

+The configuration file specifies *how* applications should be deployed, independently of *what* those applications are.
+An example configuration file ([.dampfcfg.yaml.example](https://github.com/diffusionkinetics/open/blob/master/dampf/.dampfcfg.yaml.example) is provided in this repository.

+This file should *not* be checked into version control as it contains secrets that can be used to compromise your setup.

 ## Command line tool

 `dampf` is a commandline executable that can perform various tasks related to applications specified in an application file. dampf can build images, deploy the application and manage databases.